Hills & Mountains

 Old Kilpatrick has an interesting church and the Forth & Clyde Canal and Saltings Local Nature Reserve are just a few minutes walk from the railway station and main road through the village.
 There has been a church on the same site here since at least the late 12th century and the present building with its distinctive blue-faced steeple clock dates from 1812.
 The church has an interesting graveyard with several tombs worthy of inspection, including one from the 14th century which bears a sculptured effigy of an armed knight.

 The most popular trip with locals and day-visitors alike is the walk to the Loch Humphrey Reservoir.
-Cars can be left in Old Kilpatrick, near a small electricity sub station although parking is limited and it`s better if walkers park just south of the A82, on the edge of the playing fields Mount Pleasant Drive beside the bowling club. (update with current parking restrictions)* Comparison with new overflow car park etc*
+Cars can be left in Old Kilpatrick, near a small electricity sub station although space is limited so it`s better if walkers use the designated parking area off Mount Pleasant Drive beside the bowling club, which is just south of the A82.
+From there it only takes a couple of minutes to reach an underpass that leads to the sub-station.

 The main track, on the right in the above view, passes the entrance to Gavinburn Cottages.
 Appearances can be deceptive: the track gets much steeper as it climbs.
 There are a number of excellent self catering units here, all offering superb views: www.gavinburncottages.com.